-Figure 15: Structure weights for the VB wave functions of ozone and sulfur dioxide.
+Fig. 16 Structure weights for the VB wave functions of ozone and sulfur dioxide.
 Weights of the three-structure wave functions on the left, respectively.

-For the CAS wave function of ozone, the weights are in almost perfect agreement with the full VB wave function weights shown in Figure 15a.
-The HF wave function of ozone is qualitatively different with the multi-ionic structure MI and the zwitterionic structures $(\mathbf{Z_1}, \mathbf{Z_2})$ dominating by PDA weight.
+function of ozone is qualitatively different with the multi-ionic structure MI and the zwitterionic structures (Z_1 , Z_2) dominating by PDA weight.
 HF, CAS, and the full VB wave function for sulfur dioxide all result in a multi-ionic (MI) PDA weight of 100%.
 The agreement of HF with CAS is not surprising as the weight of the HF determinant in the CASSCF function is 96% compared to 80% for ozone.
 Overall, PDA confirms the qualitative difference between ozone and sulfur dioxide described by VB methods with ozone dominated by the diradical electron arrangement while in sulfur dioxide the multi-ionic arrangement is important.

-Conclusion
+5 Conclusion

-In order to compare real space methods with VB theory, EDF and PDA structure weights have been defined.
-There are three notable advantages of these definitions over the established VB weights: first, they are applicable to any wave function.
+In order to compare real space methods with VB theory, a PDA structure weight has been defined and calculated together with the EDF weight by Martín Pendás and coworkers.
+There are three notable advantages of these two definitions over the established VB weights: first, they are applicable to any wave function.
 Second, they are still meaningful in the basis set limit where VB theory collapses.
 And third, they are (theoretically) applicable to experimental probability distributions.
 Both real space weight definitions give results comparable to VB theory.

-The analytical calculations for $H_2$ showed that the EDF weight is close to the Löwdin one, but qualitatively different from the other definitions.
+The analytical calculations for H_2 showed that the EDF weight is close to the Löwdin one, but qualitatively different from the other definitions.
 This result was confirmed for the homoatomic single bonds and for the partitions in ethylene.
 The PDA weight is best compared to the inverse weight of VB theory.

-While the PDA results for ozone agreed well with the VB weights and the contributions discussed in the literature, the results for $SO_2$ show a large deviation from the VB weights.
-Yet, the PDA results can also explain the different reactivities of the two 1,3-dipoles.
+While the PDA results for ozone agree well with the VB weights and the contributions discussed in the literature, the results for SO_2 show a large deviation from the VB weights.
+Yet, the PDA results can also explain the different reactivities of the two 1,3dipoles.